francisywk/mirai-metro/content/wiki/_index.md

 ---
 title: "Mirai Metro Wiki"
 slug: "Wiki"
-description: "the official encyclopedia for Mirai Metro and beyond"
+description: "the official encyclopedia for Mirai Metro and more"
 ---